kamilrzechowski/FaceDCGAN/README.md

 # FaceDCGAN
  DCGAN for faces generation.
 Tensorflow 2.0

-I would like tt thank the tensorflow team.
+I would like to thank the tensorflow team.
 Their sample code was very halpeful in creaing the project. https://www.tensorflow.org/tutorials/generative/dcgan

 ## Instalation
 Prerequirements GPU tensorflow (computer with NVIDIA gpu):